jpeasari/Dot-Plot-Anaysis-OpenCV/README.md

 ### Installing python libraries

 After installing anaconda and setting up your jupyter notebook.
 You must install OpenCV latest version for the program to run.

 Step1.
 Open your jupyter notebook in any directory in your local machine.

 Step2.
 Type: pip install OpenCV-python and execute that cell.

 Step3.
 Check your installation by typing import cv2.

+## Running program

+Steps to run the program

+1.Load the input or source image.

+2.Determine the total rows (rough count by just looking at the image).

+3.Set the row number in the program.

+4.Get each row from the input image and save them to Targets folder.

+5.Make sure that you are getting full length row and total rows from the input image.

+6.Make sure you are having appropriate template images in the folder Templates.

+7.Once you are confident in getting all the rows, run the program and get the final counts.